PizzaG/Ventoy_SteamOS-Repair_Addon/README.md

 ## Tool Info
-Allows You To Easily Use The SteamOS Repair Image With Ventoy.
+Allows You To Easily Use Ventoy USB With The SteamOS Repair Image.

 ## General & Support Info